rheia-framework/RHEIA/docs/sphinx/optimization.rst

    plt.ylabel('obj_2')
    plt.show()

-When calling the :py:meth:`get_fitness_population()` method, the design samples and fitness values are sorted based on the first objective and saved in :file:`population_final_sorted` and :file:`fitness_final_sorted`, respectively, in the results directory.
+When calling the :py:meth:`get_fitness_population()` method, the design samples and fitness values are sorted based on the first objective and saved in :file:`population_final_sorted.csv` and :file:`fitness_final_sorted.csv`, respectively, in the results directory.